 “Some folks just can’t get enough Sparks, hence the twenty some albums going back to the early 1970s, and thumbs up to all involved, the culture is never weird enough.
 But I’ve personally been happy enough with the occasional gem of pure weird pop wonder.
 Like The Number 1 Song In Heaven, their big deal disco hit from 1979, which features actual changes in time signature, but apparently these didn’t clear the dance floor.
 At least that’s what I was told.
 Because I didn’t go to discos at the time.
 I was more inclined to the anything-but side.
 With occasional exceptions, because that’s the thing about truly great pop music – it tends to transcend all boundaries.”
 (Philip Random)

 In which KC and his Sunshine Band remind us that all disco didn’t suck.
-In fact, most of it didn’t until Saturday Night Fever came along at which the powers that be suddenly seemed to think it was something you could base an entire culture on.
-So that which had once been a nice part of overall sonic stew suddenly became its dominant ingredient.
+In fact, most of it didn’t until Saturday Night Fever came along at which the powers that be suddenly seemed to decide it was something you could base an entire culture on, which sucked.
 Rather like putting too much cilantro in something.
+It’s just not good for you.